 Depending on the set of packages defined in the project manifest, it could take a long time to evaluate all possible package combinations: a project could potentially depend on hundreds of packages, each of which depend on hundreds of other packages, most requiring different versions.

-To provide the most efficient solution possible, the Package Manager prioritizes package versions that it previously used by tracking them in a lock file.
+To provide the most efficient solution, the Package Manager prioritizes package versions that it previously used by tracking them in a lock file.
 This guarantees that subsequent dependency resolution using the same inputs results in the same outputs.
 It also minimizes time-consuming operations such as downloading, extracting, or copying packages.

 Sometimes, the Package Manager cannot find a solution that only includes locked packages.
 In this case, the Package Manager uses the solution with the least risky upgrades, preferring patch upgrades over minor or major upgrades, and minor upgrades over major upgrades by default.
 However, you can customize how aggressive you want the Package Manager to be when considering a higher version with the resolutionStrategy property.